Jacksonville Shooting Witness Recalls 'People Crying' And 'Running For Their Lives'

 Twitch, the platform that was live-streaming the tournament game during the shooting, said in a statement that, "we are shocked and saddened by the tragedy that took place in Jacksonville," adding that: "Twitch and all its staff send our deepest sympathies to the victims, their loved ones, and everyone in our community who's grieving."

-On the website for Electric Arts, which has sold more than 100 million copies of the Madden series, the company called the incident a "senseless act of violence that we strongly condemn."
+On the website for Electronic Arts, which has sold more than 100 million copies of the Madden series, the company called the incident a "senseless act of violence that we strongly condemn."

 Meanwhile, Aleman, who had planned to travel to Virginia next week for another Madden competition, is now having reservations about attending.
 Still shaken up from Sunday, he said he needs time to heal and process the events.